HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

       periodSeconds: 30
       successThreshold: 1
       timeoutSeconds: 10
-      # You may add a custom URL, e.g., "/sample/url".
+      # You may add a custom URL, for example, "/sample/url".
 The leading slash is required.
 The URL defaults to "/ibm/console" when this is empty.
       customProbeURL: ""
     # Readiness probe using the application shell based probe
     readinessProbe: